maulanaady/AquaTech-User-Activity-Analysis/README.md

   - DAG *event_data_transformations*:
     Unpause the *event_data_transformations* DAG.
 This DAG runs using the data aware scheduling (dataset schedule) triggered by the *get_data* DAG.
 When running, this DAG will execute a BigQuery query to create an external table from the CSV file in Cloud Storage for a one-day range and then insert it into the event_data table.
 Next, Airflow will execute the DBT command to transform event_data table to upsert the DAU and MAU tables.

-### Looker (optional)
+### Looker Studio (optional)
 Create dashboard using your prefered tools.
-Here we create visualizations using Looker with the event_data, dau, and mau tables.
-Below is example of dashboard created using looker studio
+Here we create visualizations using Looker Studio with the event_data, dau, and mau tables.
+Below is example of the dashboard.
 ![Example Image](https://github.com/maulanaady/AquaTech-User-Activity-Analysis/blob/main/images/dashboard.png)